dev-hannahk/react-firebase/README.md

-# Hawitter
+# Hannah's Guestbook

-- Clone Twitter with React and Firebase.
+- Build a Guestbook with React and Firebase.